 There are many ways to access mental health resources.
 How can employers determine what type of services to offer?

 With recent advances in technology, it’s even easier for your employees to access mental health care no matter where they are located.
 There are self-paced mobile apps that can walk users through ways to incorporate stress-relieving practices into their daily life.
 For example, an employee can practice deep breathing and mindfulness, which can help reduce stress and anxiety during a five-minute break at work.
 Often these tools can be accessed through an employee assistance program, like LifeSolutions ®.
+Our RxWell app also offers evidence-based, cognitive behavioral therapy techniques that can help your employees manage their stress or anxiety.

 UPMC Health Plan offers access to health management programs with certified health coaches that can provide one-on-one support for managing stress or anxiety.
 If more substantial support is needed, employees can talk to a licensed counselor.
 Many counselors are now offering virtual video counseling, which allows individuals to find support without having to leave their home.